-Our remuneration philosophy is guided by our vision to be a modern, differentiated, omni channel jewellery brand.
+Our remuneration philosophy is guided by our vision to be a modern, differentiated, omni-channel jewellery brand.
 The structure of compensation is designed with a mix of market competitive fixed remuneration, short-term incentives to reward annual performance and long-term incentives to align long term financial performance and shareholder value creation.

 Our Values

+We care

-We care We are professional We are inclusive and diverse We create outstanding experiences Our Remuneration Pl hilosophy Attract motivate and retain talent Reward the achievement of Align to shareholder value Attract, motivate and retain talent strategic objectives creation
+We are professional

+We are inclusive and diverse

+We create outstanding experiences

+Our Remuneration Philosophy Attract, motivate and retain talent Reward the achievement of strategic objectives Align to shareholder value creation